-- The General Assembly may now increase, reduce, or add to the budget, or restrict funding for different purposes. - The legislature must pass a budget that is equal to or less than the budget proposed by the Governor.
+- The General Assembly may now increase, reduce, or add to the budget, or restrict funding for different purposes, although restrictions are likely to be less common given their ability to add to the budget. - The legislature must pass a budget that is equal to or less than the budget proposed by the Governor.
 Any restricted, or fenced-off, funding is left to the Governor's discretion to release. - Under the new constitutional amendment, the Governor may issue line-item vetoes on items where the General Assembly added to the budget. - The General Assembly must still enact a balanced budget.